MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-introduction.md

 ## 3. Preview the demo components

-As you work through each tutorial in this series, various components are defined in distinct Terraform scripts.
+As you work through each article in this series, various components are defined in distinct Terraform scripts.
 The demo architecture created and deployed consists of the following components:

 - **On-premises network**.
 A private local-area network running with an organization.
 For hub and spoke reference architecture, a VNet in Azure is used to simulate an on-premises network.